ppy/osu-wiki/news/2026/2026-09-19-project-loved-nine-years-september-2026.md

 ![](/wiki/shared/news/banners/project-loved-2.jpg)

-9 years ago, led by the pioneer [Toy](https://osu.ppy.sh/users/2757689), the current version of Loved materialized for the first time in the form of [Project Loved / Captain's Pick](https://osu.ppy.sh/home/news/2017-09-25-introducing-the-loved-captains-pick).
+9 years ago, led by the pioneer [Toy](https://osu.ppy.sh/users/2757689), the current version of Loved materialised for the first time in the form of [Project Loved / Captain's Pick](https://osu.ppy.sh/home/news/2017-09-25-introducing-the-loved-captains-pick).
 It was a brave new world of leaderboarded maps that has survived until now — and is still going strong!

 Did you quit exactly 9 years and 1 day ago, and are just coming back?
 No problem!
 Here's what this is about: Project Loved hosts community voting polls each month to decide which beatmaps get added to the [Loved category](https://osu.ppy.sh/beatmapsets?s=loved).
 All of the maps are chosen by the [Loved captains](https://loved.sh/team) of their respective game modes.
 Each beatmap banner in this news post will redirect you to the respective poll.
 Alternatively you can view them all directly on the [Project Loved forum](https://osu.ppy.sh/community/forums/120).
 The voting process lasts for 10 days, so don't forget to vote!
 More info can be found on the [wiki page](/wiki/Community/Project_Loved) and [website](https://loved.sh/).